wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/train-model.md

 ![A screenshot of file explorer showing a folder of training files.](../media/training-files.png)

-1. Begin in the content center, navigate to **Models** and then select _Benefit change letter_.
+1. Begin in the content center, navigate to **Models**, and then select _Benefit change letter_.
 1. Click **"Add files"** in the **Add example files column**.
 1. The **"Select example files for your model"** window opens.
 1. Click **"Upload"** to bring the training files into the training area.
    1. Select all of the files in the training files folder and click **"Open."**
    1. The upload will begin.
 It may take a moment to complete.
-   1. Note that the default content type is _'Document.'_ This training will teach SharePoint Syntex how to change that default content type from _'Document'_ to _'Benefit change letter.'_
+   1. The default content type is _'Document.'_ This training will teach SharePoint Syntex how to change that default content type from _'Document'_ to _'Benefit change letter.'_
 1. When the upload finishes, click the radio button in the top-left column to select all of the documents.
    1. Click **'Add'** in the lower right-hand corner of the window.